 Waste water systems are connected to Local Authority sewers.
-Waste chemicals and environmentally damaging or toxic substances must not be poured into waste water systems (via sinks, basins, baths, showers, toilets or external drains, e.g. under rainwater downpipes), nor should fat, rice or wipes, but are to be disposed of correctly.
-It is your personal duty to dispose of such waste safely.
+Waste chemicals and environmentally damaging or toxic substances must not be poured into waste water systems (via sinks, basins, baths, showers, toilets or external drains, e.g. under rainwater downpipes), nor should fat, rice or wipes.
+It is your personal responsibility to dispose of such waste safely and correctly.
+Penalties may be levied where blockages to basins, toilets or showers are found to have been caused by putting inappropriate materials into them.